Elise Stefanik: 2014

-Stefanik defeated Matt Doheny in the 2014 Republican primary election, 61% to 39%.
+Stefanik defeated Matt Doheny in the 2014 Republican primary election, 60.8% to 39.2%.
 She faced Aaron Woolf, the Democratic Party nominee, and Matt Funiciello, the Green Party nominee, in the November 4 general election.
-Stefanik won with 55% of the vote to their 34% and 11%, respectively.
-At age 30, she became the youngest woman ever elected to Congress at the time.
+Stefanik won with 55.1% of the vote to their 33.8% and 11%, respectively.
+At the time, the 30-year-old Stefanik was the youngest woman ever elected to Congress.

 2016

 Stefanik ran for reelection in 2016.
 She became increasingly supportive of Donald Trump's candidacy for president after he won the 2016 Republican Party presidential primary.
-Stefanik said that Trump's crude remarks in the Access Hollywood tape were "wrong" but continued to endorse him.
+Stefanik said that Trump's crude remarks in the Access Hollywood tape were "wrong", but continued to endorse him.

 Stefanik faced Democratic nominee Mike Derrick and Green Party nominee Matt Funiciello in the general election.
-She won with 66% of the vote to Derrick's 29% and Funiciello's 5%.
+She won with 65.3% of the vote to Derrick's 30.1% and Funiciello's 4.6%.

 2018

 In 2017, former ambassador to the United Nations John Bolton endorsed Stefanik for reelection, lauding her work on the House Armed Services Committee.
-Stefanik was reelected with 56% of the vote to Democratic nominee Tedra Cobb's 42% and Green Party nominee Lynn Kahn's 1.5%.
+Stefanik was reelected with 56.1% of the vote to Democratic nominee Tedra Cobb's 42.4% and Green Party nominee Lynn Kahn's 1.5%.

 2020

-Stefanik defeated Tedra Cobb with 59% of the vote to Cobb's 41%.
+Stefanik defeated Democratic nominee Tedra Cobb with 58.8% of the vote to Cobb's 41.2%.

+2022

+Stefanik defeated Democratic nominee Matt Castelli, a former CIA officer, with 59.1% of the vote to Castelli's 40.8%.

+2024

+Stefanik defeated Democratic nominee Paula Collins with 62.1% of the vote to Collin's 37.9%.

 Tenure

-In January 2015, Stefanik was appointed to the House Armed Services Committee.
-The freshman representatives of the 114th Congress elected her to serve as the freshman representative to the policy committee.
-In February 2015, she was appointed vice chair of the House Armed Services Committee's Subcommittee on Readiness.
-She was invited to join the Senior Advisory Committee at the Harvard Institute of Politics shortly after her election.
-Stefanik was removed from the committee in 2021 following her objection to Pennsylvania's electoral votes after the storming of the U.S. Capitol.
+The freshman representatives of the 114th United States Congress elected Stefanik to serve as the freshman representative to the policy committee.
+In February 2015, she was appointed vice chair of the United States House Armed Services Subcommittee on Readiness.

 On January 11, 2017, Stefanik announced that she had been elected co-chair of the Tuesday Group, "a caucus of ... moderate House Republicans from across the country".

 Stefanik led recruitment for the National Republican Congressional Committee (NRCC) in the 2018 House elections; among 13 Republican women elected to the House, only one was newly elected.
 In December 2018, Stefanik announced she would leave the NRCC to create a "leadership PAC" dedicated to recruiting Republican women to run for office.
 This group, named Elevate PAC (E-PAC), announced in an October 22 press conference that it had partially funded the primary campaigns of 11 Republican women from various states.
 In the 2020 House elections, 18 of the 30 women endorsed by Stefanik's E-PAC were elected.